-The Museum was officially opened on August 12, 1995 by Otumfuo Opoku Ware II, the 15th King of Asante, as part of activities marking the Silver Jubilee of his accession to Asikadwa (the Gold Stool).
-The Museum is a two-storey building with open verandas as a yard.
+The Museum was officially opened on August 12, 1995, by Otumfuo Opoku Ware II, the 15th King of Asante, as part of activities marking the Silver Jubilee of his accession to Asikadwa (the Gold Stool).
+The Museum is a two-story building with open verandas as a yard.
 A small outhouse was added in 1995 for use as the Museum Shop.

 What to do